-Capacity related issues will arise when higher volumes of sewage are placed in the lagoon than anticipated and a discharge is required before 365 days have passed.
-This reduces the amount of time available for treatment processes and results in partially treated wastewater being discharged before it has a chance to meet the required effluent limits.
+Capacity related issues will arise when a higher volume of spring runoff or rain water enters the lagoon, and a discharge is required before 365 days have passed.
+This reduces the amount of time available for treatment processes and may results in partially treated wastewater being discharged before it has a chance to meet the required effluent limits.